 Image represents a media kit with boilerplate, logos and more

-Source code is made up of the instructions developers write to tell a computer what to do, and it’s fundamental to software development.
-Whether you’re using a mobile phone app, visiting a website, or using an operating system tool on your computer desktop—source code is behind it all.
+Source code is made up of the programming language instructions developers write to tell a computer what to do, and it’s fundamental to software development.
+Whether you’re using a mobile app, visiting a website, or using an operating system tool on your computer —source code is behind it all.

 Table of Contents